-Somerset Community Foundation (SCF) is committed to treating all members of the Somerset community fairly and regardless of ethnic origin, sexual orientation, religious belief, background, location, age, ability, or other factors which sometimes give rise to discrimination.
+Somerset Community Foundation (SCF) is committed to treating all members of the Somerset community fairly, regardless of ethnic origin, sexual orientation, religious belief, background, location, age, ability, or other factors which sometimes give rise to discrimination.

 Some groups and communities face inequalities and injustices in the way opportunities and resources are shared in society, and this includes access to charitable grants and support.
-This includes access to charitable grants and support.
 As we address these barriers and include people with a diverse range of lived and learned experiences, we know our work will be richer and make more of a difference.

 - Diversity: means people’s different experiences, identities and points of view.
 For the Foundation, our focus is the diverse characteristics and backgrounds of our area’s population.
 That includes legally protected characteristics and other things which can affect people’s life chances, like appearance, gender identity, caring responsibilities, being from a working-class background, or being a migrant, refugee or asylum seeker.

 - Equity: means everyone, no matter their background or characteristics, getting fair treatment and access to opportunities.
 This means recognising that some people experience inequality and injustice.
 So, for the Foundation, treating everyone the same (‘equality’) is not enough – we must strive to remove barriers people face.